HadesVR/HadesVR/README.md

 For more information on *everything*, check out the [docs](docs/DocsIndex.md)!

-# Building your own controllers
+![1](docs/img/Headset.png)

+# Custom hardware
 Thinking of building your own set of controllers? check out the [guide](docs/DocsIndex.md#controllers), for more info on the custom pcbs and 3d printable parts!

 Or maybe you want to design your own, check out the [pinouts](docs/ControllerPinouts.md) for building the controllers with regular Arduino boards!

-![1](docs/img/Headset.png)

 # To-do list: